mach0/dangerdeep/dangerdeep/modernize-readme.txt

 - break inheritance, torpodo is NO ship, maybe we don't need inheritance at all
 - if we could make use of system interface etc. we could at least convert the standalone apps.
 However the name collision of model/mesh/image inhibit this.
+- maybe we can rename the image class so we can have the old and new one.
+Or use a new name for the new one.
+- maybe we can use SDL2 with old OpenGL as possible transition!
+- translate bivector
+- remove obsolete classes like morton_bivector etc. (what doesn't exist in codemodernization branch)
+- using namespace std in cpp should be avoided?